-1. Click on the Produce button, and then the 360° Video tab.

-- 2. Select a video file format by clicking it H.264 AVC (.MP4). - 3.
-Select the Profile name/Quality you want to use to create the file.
+- 1. Click on the Produce button, and then the 360° Video tab. - Select a video file format by clicking H.264 AVC (.MP4) or H.265 HEVC (.MP4). - Select the Profile name/Quality you want to use to create the file.
 This selection determines the video resolution, file size, and overall quality of the outputted file.
+See Video Profiles for more information.